 Best Way to get to Savannah

-Savannah is just a short road trip away from many Southern States including Florida, South Carolina, and North Carolina.
-Additionally, you can take a direct flight from several major cities into Savannah’s airport.
-Check Skyscanner for the best flights!
+Savannah is just a short road trip away from the many Southern States, including Florida, South Carolina, and North Carolina.

 Where to Eat in Savannah

 Savannah is known as a food lovers destination!
-If you love learning and eating local cuisine, you may want to check out a Savannah food tour!
-Some popular places to eat in Savannah include:
+If you love learning and eating local cuisine, you may want to even check out a Savannah food tour!
+Some popular places to eat during a weekend in Savannah include: